OfficeDev/microsoft-teams-library-js/apps/blazor-test-app/README.md

 yarn start-blazor-app
 ```

-or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory blazor-test-app, simply `yarn compile` and `yarn start` there.
+or if you have already built the Teams JavaScript client SDK and would like to build and run directly from the project directory blazor-test-app, simply `yarn build` and `yarn start` there.

 Once starting the app, it will run on https://localhost:44302.
 Upon visiting the page, the text `Congratulations` on the page indicates the c# app is working properly, otherwise an error will be thrown in the console and the webpage will not render.